WPsites/WPide/readme.txt

 define('FS_CHMOD_DIR', (0755 & ~ umask()));
 define('FS_CHMOD_FILE', (0644 & ~ umask()));

+= Whenever I try to edit an image the application says that it could not load the image = Either the image contains no image data (its a new empty file) or the image is not accessible to the image editor.
+Your images need to be accessible to the web. i.e. if you're developing a site on your local machine behind a router/firewall your local web server could not be accessible to the web.

 == Screenshots ==

 1. Editor view, showing line numbers and syntax highlighting.
+2. Image editor in action
+3. Showing auto complete, function reference and file tree.

 == Changelog ==

+= 2.0.2 =
+* Image editing is now available using the SumoPaint image editor and drawing application http://www.sumopaint.com/

 = 2.0.1 =
 * You can now create new files/folders